 The grade on the Thesis defense will be decided by the committee based on the student presentation of the Thesis, the student answers to the questions on the Thesis, their general understanding of the Thesis topic and its execution, and their understanding of the broader Thesis-related topics.

 A+ : outstanding knowledge, understanding, and presentation of the Thesis work, results, and the broader scientific topic.

 A : excellent/very-good knowledge, understanding and presentation of the Thesis work, results, and broader scientific topic.

 A- : very good (on above items); some misses in either the knowledge, understanding, or presentation

 B+ : good; some of the knowledge, understanding, or presentation could have been better

 B : some lack of knowledge or understanding of the project

 B- or below: more substantial lack of knowledge or understanding of the Thesis work and related topics.

 In addition, of course, each student will receive a grade on their Senior Thesis itself, following the ST guidelines listed above.

-The grade on this part of the exam does not appear on the student transcript; it is only averaged together with other grades into an overall "Senior Departmental Exam."
+The grade on this part of the exam does not appear separately on the student transcript; it is averaged together with the Thesis defense grade into an overall "Senior Departmental Exam."